Admission & Aid

 Our MA programs are designed to be completed in two calendar years.

-- The MA in international disaster psychology program consists of fall, winter, spring and summer (with international field experience during the summer) quarters the first year, and fall, winter and spring quarters the second year.
+- The MA in International Disaster Psychology: Trauma and Global Mental Health program consists of fall, winter, spring and summer (with international field experience during the summer) quarters the first year, and fall, winter and spring quarters the second year.

 I have a graduate degree already.
 Am I eligible to receive transfer credit?